-The black tea first introduced to the Europeans centuries ago and still beloved.
+The loose black tea first introduced to the Europeans centuries ago and still beloved.

 Why should you try Keeman?
-If you are a tea drinker and relish superb blends then take it from a vast tradition of tea growers in the country known for the pinnacle of tea production—Keeman Panda is a tea to buy.
-This tea, exported since the nineteenth century to satisfy the growing British obsession with this black tea, was the tea that the Victorians used to make their breakfast brew.
+If you are a loose leaf tea drinker and relish superb blends then take it from a vast tradition of tea growers in the country known for the pinnacle of tea production—Keeman Panda is the loose tea to buy.
+This loose tea, exported since the 18th century to satisfy the growing British obsession with this black tea, was the tea that the Victorians used to make their breakfast brew.
 Insatiable,the British imported increasing quantities as the hunger for Keeman Panda #1 tea flourished.

-This is the tea that built the empire.
+This is the loose tea that built the empire.
 What will it do for you?
-Order up and start your own empire.
+Order up and start building your own empire.

 We generally ship via US Postal Service first class or priority mail This service can be a quick as overnight and up to 3 days in the lower 48.
 They even deliver on Saturdays.
 For 9 ounces and up the postage is $4.99 - a great value considering the price of gas and your valuable time.
 Since most teas are $3.50 an ounce, 10 ounces of tea will get you free shipping.